Best tankless water heater for well water

 First of all, for cold well water, if you buy a tankless water heater of proper size then this can be solved.
 Here’s a brief sizing guide to help you out.

 The second is the minerals.
-Now you can easily descale your tankless water heater annually and that should take care of it or you can install a water softener on the water-feeding side in line with tankless and you can fix the issue of hardness.
+Now you can easily descale your tankless water heater annually and that should take care of it or you can install a water softener on the water-feeding side in line with tankless and you fixed the issue of hardness.

 For the final important issue of water pressure, yes, if you have low water pressure, tankless units don’t ignite due to safety reasons but you can solve that too.
 If you install a water pressure regulator that maintains the water pressure then that will do the job.